-Environmental Services will repair about 360 feet of concrete public sewer pipes in N Schmeer Road at the intersection and west of N Vancouver Avenue (see map).
-Pipe repairs will extend from the intersection to the west in Schmeer Road.
+Environmental Services has designed this project to repair about 360 feet of concrete public sewer pipes in N Schmeer Road at the intersection of N Vancouver Avenue.
 The 41-year-old pipes and a manhole in the intersection are severely deteriorated from sanitary sewer flows.
-This project will repair the pipes, replace the manhole, and install equipment to minimize corrosion.
+The project will line the pipes and install a corrosion-proof insert within the manhole.
 These improvements will help protect public health, water quality, and the Columbia Slough Watershed.

-To repair the sewer pipes, the city will employ a method called cured-in-place-pipe lining (CIPP).
+To repair the manhole, crews will install a corrosion-proof insert within the existing manhole.
+This work will require a large excavation in the intersection of Schmeer Road and Vancouver Avenue.
+To repair the public sewer pipe, crews will employ a less disruptive process called Cured-in-Place-Pipe Lining (CIPP).
 Work crews access the sewer from manholes to insert a flexible liner inside the old pipe.
-Hot water or steam inflates and cures the liner, which gradually hardens to form a rigid, smooth surface that seals cracks and restores the pipe to near-new condition.
+Hot water, steam, or ultraviolet light inflates and cures the liner, which gradually hardens to form a rigid, smooth surface that seals cracks and restores the pipe to near-new condition.

 People who live and work near a CIPP repair project can sometimes smell a chemical odor during the pipe-lining work.
 The odor is from the chemical styrene, which is in the resin liner installed inside the pipe.
 The odor dissipates quickly once the installation process is complete.
 The amount of airborne styrene produced by the lining process is not expected to cause health issues for workers or the public.

 To learn more and view photos about sewer construction methods, click here.